The Wild Robot: Sequel

-On September 7, 2024, when asked about a potential sequel, Sanders stated, "I would very much like to.
+In September 2024, when asked about a potential sequel, Sanders stated, "I would very much like to.
 This was a labor of love on the part of everybody at the studio, and yes, I think I'd love to go and stay here for a while."
-On October 12, 2024, he confirmed that a sequel is in development.
+In October 2024, he confirmed that a sequel is in development.

+In March 2026, it was announced that Troy Quane would direct the sequel, based on and titled after Brown's second book The Wild Robot Escapes, with head of story Heidi Jo Gilbert co-directing and Sanders returning to write the screenplay.